ABC logo

 Darren Fletcher will take charge of the team against Burnley on Wednesday.’

-There seems to be a sense of inevitability about this decision amongst the United fanbase, with many falling out of love with Amorim and his style of play long before the decision.
+There seemed to be a sense of inevitability about the decision amongst the United fanbase, with many falling out of love with Amorim and his style of play long before the decision.

 Amorim was seen as a promising coach before joining Manchester United, and while he does have qualities, he has ultimately proven to be too stubborn in the role.